 Subcutaneous Adipose Tissue

 Subcutaneous white adipose tissue (SAT) constitutes the deepest layer of the cutaneous integument.
-The immunological functions of subcutaneous adipose tissue (SAT) in the context of skin-based or systemic inflammation is poorly investigated.
+The immunological functions of subcutaneous adipose tissue in the context of skin-based or systemic inflammation is poorly investigated.
 Therefore, a better understanding of the immunological SAT “reservoir” in humans under homeostatic or inflammatory conditions is necessary.
 Our studies include a characterization and functional exploration of the cellular and molecular immune players in SAT.
 We use novel methodologies for spatial phenotyping of skin tissue at the single cell level such as imaging mass cytometry (IMC) and spatial transcriptomics.

 Panniculitis (SAT inflammation)

 Clinical manifestation of SAT inflammation with very diverse etiologies are termed as “panniculitis” which has different clinical and dermatohistopathological phenotypes.
 The pathomechanisms underlying panniculitis remain largely unknown.
 Panniculitis is an ideal model for us to understand the mechansims in SAT inflammation.
 Therefore, we are currently investigating the immune cell infiltrates in panniculitis to gain new insights into its underlying pathomechanisms.
 A central aspect in exploring this is to understand antigen-presentation in SAT including the type of antigen-presenting cells involved and the nature of antigens presented.

 In vitro model of inflammation in SAT for drug screening